IvanDS-OF/Stock-information-Automation/README.md

-# Stock-information-Automation
+# Stock information Automation (Using ML)

 ## Description of the project

 This repo is to monitoring the information of different correncies in the market,

-Initially we will start to program this project using Python with Selenium and BeautifulSoup
+Initially we will start to program this project using Python with Selenium125464 and BeautifulSoup

+## Characteristics

+## Pictures

+## Structure

+## Configuration
-Initially we need to install the required libraries to the project

-the libraries needed are the next:
+Initially we need to install the required libraries to the project, the libraries needed are the next:

 ´´´
 selenium
-webdriver_browser
-beautifulsoup4
+webdriver_browser  -- This one is specially needed in this enviroment beautifulsoup4 by request time
 ´´´

+'''
+hola
+'''

+## Resources

 ## Enviroment

-## Technical considerations
+## Technical considerations and comments